Teita/project-getdata-013/README.md

 http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

-# The instructions to clean the data were as follow
+# The instructions to clean the data were as follows:
 Create one R script called run_analysis.R that does the following:
 1. Merges the training and the test sets to create one data set.
 2. Extracts only the measurements on the mean and standard deviation for